Jekyll One

 Download and Install J1 Theme Gem

-The basis for the administration of J1 projects is the Ruby Gem j1-template.
-The first step is to download the current version of this module over the Internet.
-Modules (Gems) are loaded directly with the tools of the Ruby programming language: the Ruby Package Manager gem downloads and installs modules in one step.
+The Ruby gem j1-template is the foundation for managing J1 projects.
+The first step is to download the current version of this gem from the Internet.
+Ruby gems are downloaded directly with the Ruby package manager: the gem command downloads and installs a module in a single step.

 Create the Users Gem folder

-Every user can manage the required Ruby Gems for a project without administrative rights.
-The default user Gems folder for J1 projects should be .gem located in your home directory:
+With a per-user setup, every user can install the gems a project needs without administrator rights.
+The default per-user gem folder for J1 projects is .gem in your home directory:

 • Windows: %HOMEDRIVE%%HOMEPATH%\.gem